What Can AI Identify from a Photo?

 AI Photo Identification Limitations

-• Rare species, unusual cultivars, obscure products, and regional variants may be missing from reference data.
+• Rare species, unusual cultivars, obscure products, regional variants, or damaged items may be missing key reference details and can be misidentified.

 • Mushroom safety cannot be determined from one image; gills, pores, spore print, habitat, and expert review matter.